Ice Lakes Basin

 This place, it’s absolutely unreal and surreal.
 The mountains are so majestic that they blow your mind, and the endless greenery is a welcome sight coming from the desert.
 The shot below is why I wanted to see this place.
 I was in love with the Ice Lake Basin hike.

 Ice Lake Basin was my final stop on my Colorado road trip.
 I almost didn’t make it, but I figured I should knock it out as I was so close.
-I originally wanted to backpack here, but I was sore from backpacking Blue Lakes and summiting Mt.
+I originally wanted to backpack here but was sore from backpacking Blue Lakes and summiting Mt.
 Sneffels, so I figured a quick day hike was good.

 Everything you need to know about the Ice Lake Basin Trail in Colorado